-Businesses of all scales strive to enhance their online presence
+Businesses of all sizes work to boost their online presence through paid media

 Paid media can be the catalyst for achieving these goals, but navigating its complexities requires a clear strategy.
 We sat down with Alex Booth, Head of Paid Media at DMS, to unpack the nuances of setting and managing a paid media budget.